ryirwansyah/web-medium-cereal/README.md

-# SOAL WEB KKST
+# KKSTNIAD 2021 - Cereal

+feel free to clone and solve it by urself.

-if u wanna check the solution just move to the `solution` branch.
+PS. if u wanna check the solution just move to the `solution` branch.